fdb/slarg-website/events/2023-10-16-new-research-at-sint-lucas-antwerpen.md

 **Joud** **Toamah:** "Courtyard of Memory" is a research that centers the practice of طاسة الرعبة or fear soothing bowls, both as a ritualistic practice related to time-space, water and inter-generational relations, and an object with craft knowledges, engraved prayers and traced motifs.
 How to remember the practice of طاسة الرعبة?
 How can generational practices of personal and communal protection and medicine be remembered and reactivated in situations of state-violence, erasure, exile and diaspora?
 I explore these questions through special installations and experimentations with gathering formats based on Courtyard and Barzakh philosophies, poetic imaginaries and critical fabulations.

 **Imane Benyecif & Tundé Adefioye**

+In the last few years, especially after the Summer of 2020, the idea of safe and safer spaces have become part of what many of us try and create in and out of institutions.
+But what are Braver Spaces, what are the best ways to aspire towards them and eventually create them?
+Since the beginning of 2021 a small initiative started by some young, marginalized people and two lecturers, has aspired to answer this question.
+This has been done through weekly meetings, healing spaces, Supper Clubs and a Summer School.
+Understanding, the work is never done, and that a Braver Spaces is always evolving and might not be able to assure safety and in turn present the ability for all at the same time, to feel brave enough to express themselves.
+This year, we want to slow down in order to reflect on what we have done and where we want to go, if we want to go.
+Through discussions and reflections with participants and co-conspirators in and out of Belgium we hope to gain more clarity about the work we are trying to do.